davidjerleke/embla-carousel/README.md

 ## API

-Embla exposes a set of methods upon setup that can be used to control the carousel externally.
-Example usage looks like this:
+Embla exposes API methods that can be used to control the carousel externally.
+Example usage:

 ```javascript
 embla.scrollNext()